domdavid/objectDetectionCoreMLDemo/README.md

 <img src="https://github.com/domdavid/objectDetectionCoreMLDemo/blob/main/gifs/detectCars.gif" width="400" height="300" />
 <img src="https://github.com/domdavid/objectDetectionCoreMLDemo/blob/main/gifs/detectDog.gif" width="400" height="300" />
 </p>
 <p align = "center">Fig. 1.
-The animations shows the model identifying the objects (outlined by the rectangular bounding box) it was trained on.</p>
+The animations show the model identifying the objects (outlined by the rectangular bounding box) it was trained on.</p>

 ## Description

-Using Create ML, this project outlines the necessary steps in training custom models with your own data!
+Using Create ML, this project outlines the necessary steps in training custom models with your data!
 This is from the perspective of a high school / junior college computer science instructor.
 I will be sharing my experience labeling image data and training models using Create ML.
-By labeling your data correctly and training a model, you will be able to use the model to detect objects in images such as stills or videos.
+Labeling your data correctly and training a model will allow you to use the model to detect objects in images such as stills or videos.

-I decided to focus on using Core ML as it can potentially be a quick way for me to introduce these topics to my students in the context of iOS app development.
-Using this framework would allow my students to play around with a many important concepts in deep learning while giving them practical applications that will run on their devices immediately.
+I decided to focus on using Core ML as it can be a quick way for me to introduce these topics to my students in the context of iOS app development.
+Using this framework would allow my students to play around with many important concepts in deep learning while giving them practical applications that will run on their devices immediately.

 ## Getting Started

 ### Dependencies

-* Since this demo uses Create ML, you will need to be running a MacOS operating system that is compatible with the latest versions by downloading the latest copy of [XCode](https://developer.apple.com/xcode/).
+* Since this demo uses Create ML, you will need to run a MacOS operating system that is compatible with the latest versions by downloading the latest copy of [XCode](https://developer.apple.com/xcode/).
 You can find this easily on the Apple App Store.
-* On that note, the steps in labeling images is transferrable to training models using other methods such as [Google Collab](https://colab.research.google.com/) or [Jupyter Notebook](https://jupyter.org/).
+* On that note, the steps in labeling images are transferrable to training models using other methods such as [Google Collab](https://colab.research.google.com/) or [Jupyter Notebook](https://jupyter.org/).

 ### Installs

 * [labelme](https://github.com/labelmeai/labelme?tab=readme-ov-file#starter-guide)
-* You will need to install label me as a way to easily label your own data to train models.
+* You will need to install _labelme_ as a way to easily label your data to train models.
 Please see the instructions in the link.

 ### Data Files
 * Have a handful of images you will label for detection in a folder you can easily locate on your computer.
 Or use the provided images in the repository linked [here](https://github.com/TBSDrJ/YOLO-Attempt-1).